Max9010/Cive-202/README.md

-This contains our code for Project 2 our SOW and our Annotated code document.
+This contains our code for Project 2 our SOW and our Annotated Code Document.